scott-o-k/homework/Milestones/m3/php_project/Readme.md

 - State 2: The request is a GET and there is an input for the number of fields
   - The program will respond with a form (method="POST") that has N **pairs** of input fields where N is the number_of_fields input.
-  - Each pair will consist of one dropdown box and one text box (more details below)
+  - Each pair will consist of one dropdown box and one text box
 - State 3: The request is a POST
   - For each pair of inputs the program will validate the input in the text field according to the "type" specified in the corresponding dropdown box and then output the results of the validation.